 Gold in India

-Today we are going to cover GST on Gold Biscuits, Coins, Ornaments, etc in India, what GST rate is applicable on varied gold products along with the GST role in import and export of the metal.
+Today we are going to cover GST on Gold Biscuits, Coins, Ornaments, etc in India, what GST rate is applicable on varied gold products along with the GST role in the import and export of the metal.
 Let’s get dive into the topic:

 GST refers to goods and services tax.
 It is an indirect tax that has replaced multiple taxes like VAT, excise duty, services tax, etc. GST came into effect on 1st July 2017 and is applicable to the supply of goods and services.